 Next, we had Corregidor Island to ourselves.
 We also had 2 island doggies following us around, it was so cute.
 We spent a lot of time just chilling and taking pictures here.
 We ended the day with dinner at Kalinaw Resort back in the main island.

 Day 4 was Island Hopping Day!
 We were going to do three islands, and the first was Mam-on Island which we had all to ourselves.
 We had a super yummy seafood lunch before we went on to beaching in the crystal clear waters and the soft white sand.

 Naked Island is what it is: a naked island.
 It’s nice to visit once if you haven’t been there, but there’s really not much to see so I didn’t bother including more than one photo.
-It should be interesting to take photos of if you have a drone though, and it’s probably much more appealing if you go on a less crowded day or time!
-We only stayed for a few minutes to take group photos.
+It should be interesting to take photos of if you have a drone though, and it’s probably much more appealing if you go on a less crowded day or time.

 Our last stop was Daku Island and I met the cutest bb!
 Her name is Puppy!
 I might have spent 30 to 45 minutes being anti-social just carrying her around the island and pretending she was my own before I returned her to where she was found.